rearc/quest/README.md

 #####  It is a fun way to assess your cloud skills.
 Quest is a webapp made with node.js and golang.

 ### Q. Do i need to be an expert in node.js and golang ?
-#####  No. The starting point of the quest app is `node src/000.js`.
+#####  No. The starting point of the quest app is `npm install && node src/000.js`.
 That is all the node.js you need to know.
 And you wont even see golang.

 ### Q. So what skills should i have ?
 #####  AWS.
 Cloud concepts.
 Docker (containerization).
 IAC (Infrastructure as code).
 HTTP/HTTPS.